freenas/freenas-docs/userguide/intro.rst

 * A |ui-refresh| button has been added to :menuselection:`System --> Update`.

-* Deleting a zvol from
-  :menuselection:`Storage --> Pools`
-  has been updated to also delete all snapshots of that zvol.

 * The chosen snapshot name and creation date has been added to the rollback warning dialog in
   :menuselection:`Storage --> Snapshots -->` |ui-options|